vladimir-bulatnikov/vladimir-bulatnikov.github.io/_pages/about.md

 Please feel free to explore my site's tabs (at the top) for a full list of my publications, diplomas and awards.

-I am always open to discussing new research collaborations and opportunities.
+##I am always open to discussing new research collaborations and opportunities!##
-##

 *Updated: 02 June 2026*